cliche338/volorant_detect/README.md

 # ⚔️ VALORANT Enemy Detector (By YOLOv5)

+⭐⭐⭐Just my final project of crouse "Introduction to Imaging Processing" in college.
+It just can detect the enemy in pictures or videos, can't detect in real gameplay.
+IT ISN'T A CHEATING PROJECT⭐⭐⭐

 This is a complete project for training and running a **YOLOv5** object detection model to detect enemies in VALORANT gameplay.
 This was developed as a solo final project for my Image Processing course.

 The project can be used in two ways: